HOPE for a Robust Parameterization of Long-memory State Space Models: HOPE-SSM: A Rankful, Stable, and Long-memory Parameterization

-Given the potential issues of an SSM discussed in~\cref{sec:unravelmystery}, we propose an entirely different parametrization of the LTI systems called HOPE.
-We first describe the details of our HOPE-SSM and then explain how it resolves the low-rank and unstable issues of an LTI system.
+Given the potential issues of an SSM discussed in~\cref{sec:unravelmystery}, we propose an entirely different parameterization of the LTI systems called HOPE.
+We first describe the details of our HOPE-SSM and then explain how it resolves the low-rank and numerical instability issues of an LTI system.
 In addition, it also benefits from long-term memory.
 Our strategy is to use a Hankel matrix defined in~\cref{eq.Hankelmat} to parameterize an LTI system.
-Therefore, instead of having $\mathbf{A}$, $\mathbf{B}$, $\mathbf{C}$, and $\mathbf{D}$ as the model parameters, we now have a vector $\mathbf{h}$ of length $n$ and the skip connection $\mathbf{D}$.
+Instead of having $\mathbf{A}$, $\mathbf{B}$, $\mathbf{C}$, $\mathbf{D}$, and $\Delta t$ as the model parameters, we now have a vector $\mathbf{h}$ of length $n$, the skip connection $\mathbf{D}$, and $\Delta t$ as our model parameters.
+Hence, we use $n$ complex parameters from $\mathbf{h}$ to replace the $3n$ (resp. $4n$) complex parameters from $\mathbf{A}$, $\mathbf{B}$, and $\mathbf{C}$ in S4D (resp.
+S4); \footnote{There are different variants of S4D models that combine $\mathbf{B}$ and $\mathbf{C}$ into a single complex vector or use fewer copies of $\mathbf{A}$ than the number of channels.
+Here, we compare HOPE to a vanilla S4D model.} We remark that, as mentioned in the introduction, our model only modifies the LTI systems in an SSM.
+That is, it requires $1/3$ the number of parameters in an S4D model \textit{for each LTI system}.
+Since there are other components in an SSM (e.g., the encoder and the decoder), we do not compress the number of parameters in the entire model by a factor of $1/3$.
 The finite Hankel matrix $\overline{\mathbf{H}} \in \C^{n \times n}$ is then defined by the Markov parameters in $\mathbf{h}$: